 - If your tooth is broken, rinse your mouth with warm water and control swelling or bleeding with an icepack or gauze.
 Visit your dentist immediately.

 - If your tooth is knocked out, gently placed the tooth back into the socket if possible.
 If it is not possible then tuck it in between the gum and cheek or put it in a milk container.
-Make an appointment with your dentist within one hour of an accident for successful reattachment.
+Make an appointment with your dentist within one hour of an accident for a successful reattachment.

-- If an object is caught in between your teeth, rinse your mouth with water and gently floss to remove object but don’t use sharp instruments.
+- If an object is caught in between your teeth, rinse your mouth with water and gently floss to remove the object but don’t use sharp instruments.
 If the object can`t be dislodged then visit your dentist for professional assistance.

 - If you bite your tongue or lip, gently clean the area with warm water and use ice-pack.
 For severe injury consult with your doctor.

 80% of dental injuries affect one or more of your front teeth and 40% of these injuries occur while playing sports.
 In children, these injuries occur when they are learning to walk.

 - Avoid ripping or tearing objects (such as sealed packages and tape) with teeth.